PE and School Sport are very much at the heart of what we do here. The following information will give you some idea of our commitment.

 Regular physical exercise for ALL pupils

 The Department for Health has set an ambitious target, recommending that primary school children undertake at least 30 minutes of physical activity a day in school.
 At St Margaret's this is the minimum!

 Every day, we do the 'Daily Mile' in the playground.
 We split assembly time so the younger children run for 15 minutes, then swap with the older children.
 On Thursdays, we all go to the local park for 'Park Run.'

 After lunch break, the juniors do 15 minute of circuit games outside or dance in the hall.
 The younger classes have a 15 minutes playtime, with games led by the staff that encourage active play.

 We structure our lunch break so that children spend at least 45 minutes outside playing and our staff are trained to lead a range of games and activities.
-Children always have the option of football, basketball, dance, table tennis, den-building as well as various other rotated activities like skipping games, parachute games, cricket and net games.
+Children have the option of football, basketball, dance, table tennis, den-building as well as various other rotated activities like skipping games, parachute games, cricket and net games.

 We also offer after-school sports clubs from Monday to Thursday and Karate on Thursday and Friday mornings.
-Children in the juniors also have the option of sports enrichment on a Friday afternoon.

 All of this on top of our 2 PE lessons for each class!